This guide has been updated for the Shadowlands.

 The PVP Trinket

-In the past, the PVP trinket was an actual trinket that would take up one of your trinket slots.
+In the past, and now in the Shadowlands, the PVP trinket was an actual trinket that would take up one of your trinket slots.
+During Legion and BFA, this was changed to offer a choice of 3 different styles of PVP trinkets, available as a PVP Talent.
 In short, it would allow you to remove all or most instances of crowd control on you on a 2 minute cooldown.
-This has since been expanded in Legion to offer a choice of 3 different styles of PVP trinkets, available as a PVP Talent.

 Which PVP Trinket should be used depends on three things: